Cavity-assisted energy relaxation for quantum many-body simulations: Efficiency

-\textit{Efficiency.}---The dependency of the relaxation time on $N$ is an important issue.
-If it grows exponentially with $N$, the relaxation scheme would be much less useful.
-Although it is daunting to obtain a general relationship, one can see that it grows at most polynomially with $N$ for gapped systems as explained below (note that gapped systems are usually of special interest).
+The dependency of the relaxation time on $N$ is an important issue.
+If it grows exponentially with $N$, the relaxation scheme would be less useful.
+Although it is daunting to obtain a general relationship, one can see that it grows at most polynomially with $N$ for gapped systems as explained below.
+Note that this is related to the fundamental limit originated from the energy-time uncertainty.
+If there exists no energy gap between the ground state and the excited states, it is not possible to resolve the ground state within a finite time scale, hence the ground state cooling is possible only approximately at best.
+Fortunately, the ground states of thermodynamically gapped systems---Haldane gap systems, quantum Hall systems, superconductors, etc.---are usually of special interest, for which our underlying idea may be applicable in relevant forms.
+The Heisenberg chain we analyze here is thermodynamically gapless.

 The relaxation time can be estimated as the number of energy levels to pass through (in the Markov chain) to reach the ground level, say $N_S$, multiplied by the characteristic transition time $\sim1/2\pi|(\Gamma_\pm)_{\mu\nu}|^2I(\delta)$ between two levels.
 Although the coefficient $|(\Gamma_\pm)_{\mu\nu}|^2$ is bounded by $E_{10}$, it can be kept finite for gapped systems.
 Besides this, we end up with a trade-off problem: as the fields get broader-band, $N_S$ decreases while $1/I(\delta)$ increases.
 By noticing that the eigenstates of $H_0$ are also the eigenstates of $S_z$ (ranging from $-N/2$ to $N/2$) and a transition changes $S_z$ by one, we see that if the broadband covers the entire energy spectrum, $N_S$ is at most $2N$ ($N$ for spin flips and $N$ for cavity decays), while $1/I(\delta)$ behaves as $N$.